Prime editing: Nuclease Prime Editor

 Nuclease Prime Editor uses Cas9 nuclease instead of Cas9(H840A) nickase.
 Unlike prime editor 3 (PE3) that requires dual-nick at both DNA strands to induce efficient prime editing, Nuclease Prime Editor requires only a single pegRNA since the single-gRNA already creates double-strand break instead of single-strand nick.

-Twin Prime Editing
+Twin prime editing

 The "twin prime editing" (twinPE) mechanism reported in 2021 allows editing large sequences of DNA – sequences as large as genes – which addresses the method's key drawback.
 It uses a prime editor protein and two prime editing guide RNAs.

 History

 Prime editing was developed in the lab of David R. Liu at the Broad Institute and disclosed in Anzalone et al. (2019).
 Since then prime editing and the research that produced it have received widespread scientific acclaim, being called "revolutionary" and an important part of the future of editing.

 Development of epegRNAs

 Prime editing efficiency can be increased with the use of engineered pegRNAs (epegRNAs).
 One common issue with traditional pegRNAs is degradation of the 3' end, leading to decreased PE efficiency. epegRNAs have a structured RNA motif added to their 3' end to prevent degradation.